0x7ffc/0x7ffc.github.io/_posts/2019-05-05-graph-traversal-made-easy-part-3.md

 - Transform `word_list` to a Set so that lookup time is O(1).
 - We can treat Ruby array as a Queue using `shift` and `<<`.
 - We used a trick: `q.size.times` and `x = q.shift` so that after each loop `q` will be the new frontier.
-- We skiped building the graph.
+- We skipped building the graph.
 Just checking neighbors inside BFS.
 - We delete the word in the `word_list` as marking it as "seen".

 In this problem it doesn't require to output the actual path, but we can get it easily using `parent`: